 Your current customers and social media followers can also help you to monitor your online reputation.
 Don’t be afraid to use surveys or polls to get a sense of how users are experiencing your website and other online channels of engagement.
 Just be sure to keep your surveys short and convenient, and not too frequent.

 With greater than ever speed and accessibility, your online reputation can take on a life of its own.
-Start with these seven strategies so that you can take control of how your business gets represented online.
+Start with these eight strategies so that you can take control of how your business gets represented online.